mtti/inject/README.md

 ### Receiving dependencies

-MonoBehaviours and other services get dependencies injected directly into any field marked with the `Inject` attribute:
+MonoBehaviours and other services get dependencies injected directly into any fields marked with the `[Inject]` attribute:

 ```csharp
 // ExampleScript.cs